Veselin-Metodiev/Steganography/README.md

 ## Features

 - **Image Encoding:** Encode a secret message within an image by modifying the least significant bit of each pixel.
+Only supports BMP images.
 - **Image Decoding:** Extract hidden messages from encoded images by analyzing the least significant bit of each pixel.

 ## Usage